-Academic Director
+Academic Director and Course Director

-Dr Nigel Kettley is University Senior Lecturer and ICE's Academic Director for Education and Social Science.
+Dr Nigel Kettley is University Associate Professor and ICE's Academic Director for Education and Social Science.
 Nigel has had a wide-ranging teaching and research career in the fields of social science, educational studies, research methods and teacher training.
-Nigel teaches on a variety of courses for the Institute, supervises postgraduate students, and runs the MSt in Advanced Subject Teaching.
+Nigel teaches on a variety of courses for the Institute, supervises postgraduate students, and runs the Postgraduate Certificate in Learning Design and Teaching Innovation.
 His main published works are Educational Attainment and Society (2007, London: Continuum) and Theory Building in Educational Research (2012, London, Continuum).
-He is also a member of the editorial advisory board of the British Journal of Sociology of Education, a Fellow of Wolfson College and a Fellow of the Royal Society of the Arts.
+He is also a member of the editorial advisory board of the British Journal of Sociology of Education, a Director of Studies in Education, Tutor and Fellow at Wolfson College, and a Fellow of the Royal Society of the Arts.